Can Dogs Eat Zinc?

 • Provide a balanced diet to ensure your dog gets enough zinc naturally.

-• Never give your dog zinc supplements without veterinary guidance.
+• Only give your dog zinc supplements with veterinary guidance.

 • Keep zinc-containing products away from your dog and seek emergency veterinary care if your dog ingests any.